Alibaba-NLP/MultilangStructureKD/README.md

 ### Write Your Own Config File

-We provide a detailed description of our config file in `config`.
+We provide a detailed description of our config file in [config](https://github.com/Alibaba-NLP/MultilangStructureKD/tree/master/config).

 ---